vasudha-kulkarni/vasudha-kulkarni.github.io/pages/resources.md

 * [Resources and Advice for Students and Postdocs](https://keoghlab.com/resources-and-advice-for-students) by Dr. Scott Keogh (Professor at Australian National University).
 It contains a list of useful resources and pages for PhD students on how to deal with a grad school life in general, writing papers, presenting your work, advice on getting an academic job and so on.
 * [Resources page](https://teelabiisc.wordpress.com/resources-2/) by Dr. Vishu Guttal (Professor at the Indian Institute of Science).
 This page contains a great list of resources for professional and technical skills for academics, along with some funding/job opportunities specific to India.
 * [Resource page](https://thepandalorian.github.io/resources/) by Shikhara Bhat (PhD student at Johannes Gutenberg University).
 It's a great compilation of interesting articles on theoretical biology, science book recommendations for aspiring evolutionary biologists, and resources for coding, data visualisation and presentation.
-* [Writing resources](https://scientistseessquirrel.wordpress.com/writing-resources/) by Stephen B. Heard (Professor at University of New Brunswick).
+* [Writing resources](https://scientistseessquirrel.wordpress.com/writing-resources/) by Prof. Stephen B. Heard (Professor at University of New Brunswick).
 In addition to this collection of useful books, blogs and websites, Heard's book _A Scientist's Guide to Writing_ is also an excellent writing resource.
+* [Tools for Science](https://arjun-raj-lab.gitbook.io/arjun-rajs-tools-for-science) by Dr. Arjun Raj (Professor at University of Pennsylvania).
+Arjun Raj and his team have collected and curated a bunch of useful tools for academia - how to give a good talk, navigating your PhD, creating good figures and a lot more!
 * [Resources](https://indiabioscience.org/resources) by IndiaBioScience.
 This page compiles resources for early career biology academics in India - from education and mental health to outreach grants and funding opportunities.

 #### Useful tools for scientific illustration and visualisation